Workbench CLI commands

 OPTION VALUE DESCRIPTION

-app-launch LOCAL_PROCESS Check/Configure the way apps are launched.
+utility-mode LOCAL_PROCESS Check/Configure the way tools are launched.

 aws-vault-path /usr/local/bin/aws-vault Get/Set the location of aws-vault executable.